Blood in Stoma Bag While on Eliquis: Normal or Concern?

 Reply to warrior

-@Warrior when they removed it there were a few clots captured in it.
+@Warrior, when they removed it, there were a few clots captured in it.
 They cleaned them out and asked if I would like to keep it.
-I said sure why not.
+I said, "Sure, why not."
 For your information, my primary care doctor said I was the first person she heard of having theirs removed.

 warrior

-You are certainly loved by yur doc.
+You are certainly loved by your doc.